JSON Parsing

 println!("{:?}", user);

-// Serialize it back to a JSON string.
+// 4.
+Serialize the `User` struct back into a JSON string.

 let u = serde_json::to_string(&user)?;